Pentomic: Implementation

 In July 1955, General Maxwell D. Taylor became the Chief of Staff of the United States Army and selected General William Westmoreland as his Secretary to the General Staff.
 Westmoreland recalled that Taylor was told by President Dwight Eisenhower that he had to do something to give the Army "charisma"; something in Westmoreland's words to give the Army a "modern look".

 Taylor designed the Pentomic concept with the basic concept being to reduce the time needed to organize an attack, thereby reducing the time available for the enemy to respond with a nuclear strike.
 To do this, the Pentomic concept organized what would normally be parts of several different units into a more balanced division, reducing the need for communications between different command structures that would introduce delays.

 After Taylor designed the Pentomic concept, he promoted Westmoreland to become what was then the youngest major general in the US Army to command Taylor's former wartime command, the recently reactivated 101st Airborne Division.
 This would be the first unit to be reconfigured in the Pentomic structure.

 American army officers felt the plan was "ill started, ill fated and hopefully short lived" with some thinking it was a scheme of Taylor's to increase the number of active divisions in the Army when he had actually cut their combat manpower.

 Westmoreland recalled that the pentomic structure, with all its flaws, was a creature of the Chief of Staff, and any officer who valued his career was loath to criticise it.
-Westmoreland also briefed all officers in the division that "Our job is not to determine whether it will work-our job is to make it work".
+Westmoreland also briefed all officers in the division that "Our job is not to determine whether it will work—our job is to make it work".
 Following the end of Westmoreland's command of the 101st in 1960 he recommended that the pentomic structure be abolished.

 Lineages

-When the U.S. Army division was reorganized under the pentomic structure in 1957, the traditional regimental organization employed by the Army was to be eliminated.
+Under the pentomic reorganization, the traditional regimental organization employed by the Army was to be eliminated.
 This raised questions as to what the new units were to be called, how they were to be numbered, and what their relationship to former organizations was to be.
-Many of the Army's senior officers were determined to perpetuate the historic lineages of the Army, unlike the situation after the Civil War when the Grand Army of the Republic persuaded Congress to forbid the linkage between the Civil War era Union Army Corps and the new Corps organized for the Spanish–American War.
+Many of the Army's senior officers were determined to perpetuate the historic lineages of the Army, unlike the situation after the Civil War when the Grand Army of the Republic persuaded Congress to forbid the linkage between the Civil War era Union Army corps and the new corps organized for the Spanish–American War.

 On 24 January 1957, the Secretary of the Army approved the U.S. Army Combat Arms Regimental System (CARS) concept, as devised by the Deputy Chief of Staff for Personnel, which was designed to provide a flexible regimental structure that would permit perpetuation of unit history and tradition in the new tactical organization of divisions, without restricting the organizational trends of the future.

-Separate brigades were organized with two or three battle groups.
+Separate brigades were also organized with two or three battle groups.
 The 2nd Infantry Brigade was organized as follows: